Kwai-Keye/Keye/asset/readme.md

 Meet Keye-VL-671B-A37B — the most powerful multi-modal language model in the Keye series to date.

-As one of the largest and most capable MLLMs currently in existence, Keye-VL 671B demonstrates achieved top-tier and in some cases even leading performance in text understanding and generation, complex visual perception and reasoning, comprehensive video understanding, and Olympic-level mathematical reasoning.
+As one of the largest and most capable MLLMs currently in existence, Keye-VL-671B-A37B demonstrates top-tier and in some cases even leading performance in text understanding and generation, complex visual perception and reasoning, comprehensive video understanding, and Olympic-level mathematical reasoning.

 #### Key Enhancements: